RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/welcome.md

 Welcome to the OpenShift Virtualization self-paced lab guide.
-We've put this together to give you an overview and hands-on technical deep dive into how OpenShift Virtualization works, and how it continues to bring advanced virtualisation capabilities to OpenShift.
+We've put this together to give you an overview and a hands-on technical deep dive into how OpenShift Virtualization works, and how it continues to bring advanced virtualization capabilities to OpenShift.

 **OpenShift Virtualization** is the product name for the Container-native Virtualization operator for OpenShift.
 This is often referred to as "**CNV**" and is the downstream offering for the upstream [Kubevirt project](https://kubevirt.io/).
 While some aspects of this lab have references to "CNV", any reference to "CNV", "Container-native Virtualization" and "OpenShift Virtualization" can be *somewhat* used interchangeably.